Twig7/Capstone/README.md

 - 6:00pm: Start day's work troubleshooting contact form.
 - 9:15pm: Complete troubleshooting, confirm emails are being sent successfully.

+### Thursday, 07/28

+- 6:30pm: Emails send correctly to all test emails, but not to main optometry email.
+Continue to troubleshoot.
+- 9:00pm: Call it for the night

 ## Known Bugs

 - None, yet ;)